mkuthan/mkuthan.github.io/_posts/2022-03-15-gcp-cloud-composer-tuning.md

 Kubernetes isn't the only overhead you have to count into the calculations.
 There are also many built-in *Cloud Composer* processes run on every worker.
 Because the *Cloud Composer* is a managed service, you don't have control over these processes.
-Or even if you know how to hack some of them, you should not - the future upgrades or the troubleshooting would be a bumpy walk.
+Or even if you know how to hack some of them, you shouldn't - the future upgrades or the troubleshooting would be a bumpy walk.

 ![Cloud Composer pods](/assets/images/2022-03-15-gcp-cloud-composer-tuning/pods.webp)

 Don't rely on the reported requested memory, it's just garbage.
 Just measure the maximum worker memory utilization on the clean *Cloud Composer* installation and add the result to the final estimate.

 ![Cloud Composer memory overhead](/assets/images/2022-03-15-gcp-cloud-composer-tuning/memory-overhead.webp)